 Bigwig gets one when Woundwort, his mooks having failed getting into the Honeycomb, goes in to handle it himself.
-He is stopped by Bigwig, who not only has buried himself in the tunnel for a suprise attack, but also manages to hold him off.
-Yes, hold off the rabbit chief who's rumored to have taken on a Labrador.
-However, the book's true Moment of Awesome comes from Woundwort's reaction to the You Shall Not Pass: he imagines that there is someone who can outfight Bigwig yet to face.
+He is fought to a brutal standstill by Bigwig, who has buried himself in the tunnel for a surprise attack.
+However, the book's true Moment of Awesome comes from Woundwort's reaction to the You Shall Not Pass!: he imagines that there is someone who can outfight Bigwig yet to face.
 For reference, find something that would make Stalin pee himself...

 It actually becomes the crowning moment for two characters, both Bigwig, who just beat the Big Bad, and Hazel, who Bigwig swears at the beginning he would never call Hazel Chief Rabbit.

 In fact Bigwig does use the honorific suffix 'rah' to Hazel for the first time after the terrifying escape from Efrafa; 'I couldn't do it again, Hazel-rah.'
 Of course a page or two later he's back to his old self.
 'Now I'm going to sleep and Frith help you if you say I'm not, Hazel.'

 Also when Bigwig replies with a blunt "Silflay hraka" (translation: "Eat shit") when Woundwort tells him to get out of his way.

 "Silflay" isn't a generic word for "to eat."
 It refers specifically to venturing out of a warren to forage, and it is a social occasion.
 Bigwig isn't just telling Woundwort to eat shit—he's telling him to make a meal out of it.